rose-lake/GitTDE/Git-TDE.md

 Lots of options exist, but the question becomes: Is it worth it?
 How important is it that the thing you forgot get melded in with that earlier commit you have in mind?
 This is because "rewriting history" isn't allowed by the MDE BitBucket pre-commit hooks, so you'd have to engage in some workaround, described below...
 If you decide it's not worth the extra trouble of getting around the "you can't rewrite history" rule, then just make a new commit with the change you forgot...
 It's okay...
 We all end up with messy commit histories, unless we use `git rebase -i` on the regular...

-# MDE-specific tips and tricks
+# Some MDE-specific tips and tricks

+## I just pushed put the commit isn't showing up in my PR!
+I've seen this happen more than once with Bitbucket.
+You push a commit.
+You know you did.
+It shows up under the commits for the branch.
+But it's not showing up in the PR.
+You can't "re-push" an already pushed commit, so how to get the PR to update, especially if, say, it was the last commit in the workflow, like putting in a tag, or a versioning commit, and you have nothing else to "say" on that branch.
+In that case, you can just push an empty commit.
+Here's the "magical incancation" for that:
+- `git commit --allow-empty -m "Pushing an empty commit so that the prior commits will show up in the PR"` As a courtesy, it's nice to write a descriptive commit message explaining why you are pushing this empty commit...

 ## Rolling back to a prior state
-Bitbucket has custom hooks (required by MDE) which prevent the rewriting of history.
+Bitbucket has custom pre-commit hooks (required by MDE) which prevent the rewriting of history.
 This is annoying at times, but you always have options for working around it...

 ### Work around it locally, then push
 One of the quickest and simplest ways to "roll back" to an arbitrary prior commit or tag is to use any variation of of `git reset` that you prefer.
 For a good explanation of git reset, see https://www.gitkraken.com/learn/git/git-reset.